 Can Someone Track Me on the Tor Network?

-While you are inside the Tor network, your IP address will look to any Web or Dark Web server as one that comes from a Tor exit node (the third layer we mentioned above).
+While you are using the Tor network, your IP address will look to any Web or Dark Web server as one that comes from a Tor exit node (the third layer we mentioned above).
 When you get to and interact with others on a Tor network page, the IP address that the page’s server and other users will see is that of the node.
-For that reason, your Internet service provider (ISP) will not be able to trace this back to your original address while you are in the Tor network.
+For that reason, your Internet service provider (ISP) will not be able to trace this back to your original address.

 Should I Use a VPN with the Tor Browser?